meadhbh-oneill/smoothic/cran-comments.md

 The email of the first author and maintainer has been updated from meadhbh.oneill@ul.ie to meadhbhon@gmail.com.
 This is because I no longer have access to my university email account.
-An email has been sent to CRAN to confirm this.
+I have confirmed this by sending an email to CRAN.